NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Sklaggan.md

 abilities_mid:
   - name: ""
   - name: "Snag Weapon"
-    desc: "`pf2:r`  **Trigger** A creature attempts to attack the sklaggan with a melee weapon and rolls a critical miss;\n**Effect** The sklaggan encloses its biological armor around the attacker's weapon.
-The sklaggan attempts to Disarm the triggering creature, using its Thievery modifier in place of Athletics."
+    desc: "`pf2:r`  **Trigger** A creature attempts to attack the sklaggan with a melee weapon and rolls a critical miss;\n\n**Effect** The sklaggan encloses its biological armor around the attacker's weapon.
+The sklaggan attempts to [[Actions/Disarm|Disarm]] the triggering creature, using its Thievery modifier in place of Athletics."

 attacks:
   - name: ""